Making Fiends (web series): Characters

-Other recurring characters include the Mrs. Millet the lunch lady, and the red frog-like fiend on the lunch counter that controls her.
-There are also other grey, unnamed students, a girl with clips in her hair that is often seen screaming and waving her arms, and a boy with a baseball cap, both of which are in the classroom next to Vendetta's.
+Other recurring characters include the Mrs. Millet the lunch lady, and her pet red frog-like fiend on the lunch counter that controls her.
+There are also other grey, unnamed students, a girl with clips in her hair that is often seen screaming and waving her arms in the episode "Vegetables", and a boy with a baseball cap, both of which are in the classroom next to Vendetta's.